Lindsay Irvine: Early life

-Irvine studied Classics at University College, University of Oxford.
-He graduated in 1977 with a Bachelor of Arts (BA) degree, which was later promoted to a Master of Arts (MA (Oxon)) degree.
+Irvine attended Robert Gordon's College Aberdeen from 1971 to 1977.
+He studied Classics at University College, University of Oxford.
+He graduated in 1981 with a Bachelor of Arts (BA) degree, which was later promoted to a Master of Arts (MA (Oxon)) degree.
 He subsequently studied law at City University London and was called to the bar, thereby becoming a qualified barrister.

 Military career

 Having completed officer training at RAF College Cranwell, Irvine was commissioned into the Legal Branch, Royal Air Force, on 3 February 1986 as a flight lieutenant.
 On 21 July 1988, he transferred from a short service commission to a permanent commission.
 He was promoted to squadron leader on 5 November 1989, and to wing commander on 5 November 1995.
 As part of the half yearly promotions, he was promoted to group captain on 1 January 2000, and to air commodore on 1 January 2003.

 On 9 April 2009, he was promoted to air vice-marshal and appointed Director of Legal Services (RAF), head of the RAF Legal Branch.
+He attained a light aircraft flying qualification in 1988 and maintained flying currency throughout his military career.
+Whilst attending the Royal College of Defence Studies in 2006, he was awarded a Master of Arts (MA) with Distinction in International Politics from King's College London.
+He was awarded an honorary Doctor of Laws from City, University of London in February 2017.